 “The right to the city is far more than the individual liberty to access urban resources: it is a right to change ourselves by changing the city.
 It is, moreover, a common rather than an individual right since this transformation inevitably depends upon the exercise of a collective power to reshape the processes of urbanization.
 The freedom to make and remake our cities and ourselves is, I want to argue, one of the most precious yet most neglected of our human rights.”David Harvey (Sept.–Oct.
 2008) “The right to the city”.
 New Left Review.II (53): 23–40.

 Having “no time to lose” has become the first communication problem to solve and it is torturous.
 American national politics, as framed by conservatives appear to fear government “takings” and seem to promote anger with the ineptitude of government “giving”.
-Most of it is aimed at the so-called American heartland, while the majority of the American population in metropolitan areas with dense urban centers is accessible through several means of transportation.
+Most of it is aimed at the so-called American heartland, while the majority of the American population in metropolitan areas with dense urban centers is an accessible resource through several means of transportation, a broad base of cultural and educational institutions and real experience with diversity.
 The urban center is consistently renewable and in that, the freedom to exercise power.

-Arguments about the electoral college problems of disproportion aside will Sander’s have a 2020 urban agenda?
+Arguments about urban resources are electoral college problems of disproportion.
+This aside, will Sander’s have a 2020 urban agenda?
 Not exactly, but his agenda benefits working poor households, puts watchdogs on bankers and brokers, supports public universities, hospitals, and doctors in parts of the nation that offer the lowest per capita energy use.
 These are all top value factors that help cities and metropolitan regions.